Mohamed-abdalazez/DockerInDeep/README.md

 - Safaret News Magazine will answer how hardware virtualization solved the issues that we faced before, and the challenges it seeks to solve.

   <img alt="Safaret News Magazine" src="assets/3.png" />

+<a name="desc2"></a>
+### Containers
+**```Before we talk about containers, let's review an important concept from the virtual machine, which is the Base Disk or Base Image.```**

+- Base Disk: a virtual disk file that contains the initial operating system and application files for a virtual machine.
+It is a read-only disk, so the base disk is just a template.
+If there are any edits, a new version, or anything else you want to add to this VM, you have to clone a copy from the base disk to apply your edits.